bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_1.rst

         p = figure(title="Simple line example", x_axis_label='x', y_axis_label='y')

-4. Add a line graph to the plot you just created, using the :func:`~bokeh.plotting.Figure.line` function.
+4. Add a line graph to the plot you just created, using the :func:`~bokeh.plotting.figure.line` function.
 Pass the following arguments:

    * your lists ``x`` and ``y`` containing the data
    * ``legend_label``: a string to label the line graph with (optional)